kelvinlegacy/mission23_wiki/#StudentWatch-at-Georgia-Tech.md

 # Thanks!
 If I want to take your photo, it’s really to prevent them from making you disappear.
 The Creator makes me do this.

 Thanks to this guy who works at the book store tech shop.
-He restored my bricked iPhone.
+He restored my bricked iPhone, he simply plugged it into a Mac and let it lay there for 20 minutes or so.

 ![IMG_0829](https://github.com/Mission23/MCBCMassacre/assets/140252803/abcaf87a-900f-4625-a5d0-db916ee80c0f)